Distance Formula

 b) The expression [latex]{y_2} – {y_1}[/latex] is read as the “change in [latex]y[/latex]”.

-On top of the examples below, I have also created additional practice problems for the distance formula which can be found on the link below.
+In addition to the examples below, I’ve also created more practice problems for the Distance Formula, which you can find at the link provided below.

 Distance Formula Practice Problems with Answers